OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 # Introduction

-A tabletop roleplaying game (TTRPG or RPG) is not just a game; it's a collaborative storytelling experience that fosters a sense of community.
-These games bring together a group of players around a table, usually more than two, to embark on adventures in a fictional setting, much like a novel, TV series, or movie.
+A tabletop roleplaying game (TTRPG) is not just a game but a collaborative storytelling experience fostering a sense of community.
+These games bring together players around a table, usually more than two, to embark on adventures in a fictional setting, much like a novel, TV series, or movie.

 Over the years, these games have evolved into the digital realm and are sometimes played around an online virtual tabletop.
 However, this digital shift is often less social and more tactical.
 Although it may be necessary to play online, *Dungeon Legacy* is not designed around the tactical experience but rather an old-school renaissance (OSR) experience.

 ## Dungeon Legacy

 The ***Dungeon Legacy*** RPG is a rules-lite tabletop roleplaying game designed for storytelling, danger, and action flow, a return to non-tactical, theatre-of-the-mind gameplay.
 Adventures in *Dungeon Legacy* play fast and loose - rules as intended - and although maps and miniatures can be used, most game aids are minimal.
 However, unlike other OSR-style games, *Dungeon Legacy* still allows for a sundry of character options, supplemental rules, and tons of gear.
-Also, *Dungeon Legacy* is highly customizable; easily add your own flavors and houserules to expand the game even further.
+Also, *Dungeon Legacy* is highly customizable; easily add your flavors and houserules to further expand the game.

 > ***Theatre-of-the-Mind.*** This style of play is where everything in-game is wholly imagined, taking place in the players' minds, and is at the heart of Dungeon Legacy.
 Here, the group can experience interactive adventures through the back-and-forth storytelling between the gamemaster and the players.
 Many modern rulesets rely on tactical rules that get in the way, interfering with the game's flow.
 These games use plotted landscapes, or virtual tabletops (VTTs), that are excessively tactical; it's like playing a video game in slow motion.
 Theatre-of-the-mind is non-tactical and allows players and gamemasters to describe actions in quick detail without worrying about the tactical rules.
 Although handouts, maps, and basic miniature placement can be used, theatre-of-the-mind allows gaming groups to concentrate more on the storylines, descriptions, and characterizations.
 This provides an opportunity to visualize and respond to everything in more detail and less time, allowing for more productive and enjoyable game sessions.
 In addition, the gamemaster will spend less time preparing the tools of the trade for each adventure.
 Many consider this mind’s eye approach the quintessential gaming style!